paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-028-sanctions-with-respect-to-foreign-traffickers-of-illicit-synthetic-opioids.md

 #### References in Text
 This chapter, referred to in text, was in the original “this title”, meaning title LXXII of div.
 F of Pub.
 L. 116–92, Dec.
 20, 2019, 133 Stat.
 2262, known as the Fentanyl Sanctions Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2301 of this title](./chapter-028-sanctions-with-respect-to-foreign-traffickers-of-illicit-synthetic-opioids.md#section-2301) and Tables.

+#### Amendments
+2025—Par.
+(5).
+Pub.
+L. 119–60 designated existing provisions as subpar.
+(A) and added subpar.
+(B).

 #### Change of Name
 Committee on Oversight and Reform of House of Representatives changed to Committee on Oversight and Accountability of House of Representatives by House Resolution No. 5, One Hundred Eighteenth Congress, Jan.
 9, 2023.

+#### Rule of Construction Regarding the Use of Military Force
+Pub.
+L. 119–60, div.
+H, title LXXXIII, § 8320, Dec.
+18, 2025, 139 Stat.
+1863, provided that: “Nothing in this subtitle [subtitle B (§§ 8311–8320) of title LXXXIII of div.
+H of Pub.
+L. 119–60, amending this section, sections 2311 and 2312 of this title, and [section 2291h of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2291h&num=0&edition=prelim), Foreign Relations and Intercourse, enacting provisions set out as notes under [section 2313 of this title](./chapter-028-sanctions-with-respect-to-foreign-traffickers-of-illicit-synthetic-opioids.md#section-2313), [section 2151 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2151&num=0&edition=prelim), and [section 1701 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1701&num=0&edition=prelim), War and National Defense, and amending provisions set out as a note under [section 2291 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2291&num=0&edition=prelim)], or the amendments made by this subtitle, may be construed as authorizing the use of military force.”

 <a id="section-2313"></a>